philtoms/ticket-stamp/README.md

 ## How it works

-The `ticket-stamp` system consists of a cloud service that orchestrates the creation and delivery of ticket stamped imports, and a CLI tool that is used by the developer to create and operate a ticket workflow.
+The `ticket-stamp` system consists of a cloud service that orchestrates the creation and delivery of ticket stamped import maps, and a CLI tool that is used by the developer to create and operate a ticket workflow.

 - Each import map is uniquely bound to a ticket and stored in an IEP (isolated entry point) in the IEP cloud service.
-- The IEP is progressively upgraded through module development
+- The import map is progressively upgraded through module development
-- A page url with a stage:ticket query (`?dev=TKT-001`) will update the script response with the appropriate IEP entries.
+- A page url with a stage=ticket query (`?dev=TKT-001`) will update the script response with the appropriate IEP entries.
 - Typically the browser will have cached all but the ticketed modules.

 `ticket-stamp` is designed to work with browsers that natively support [esm modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).